Edinburgh-Genome-Foundry/codon-usage-tables/python_codon_tables/README.rst

 Provides codon usage tables as dictionnaries, for Python 3+

-Supported organisms include: B. subtilis, C. elegans, D. melanogaster, E. coli, G. gallus, H. sapiens,  M. musculus, M. musculus domesticus, S. cerevisiae.
+Supported organisms include:

+- B. subtilis
+- C. elegans
+- D. melanogaster
+- E. coli
+- G. gallus
+- H. sapiens
+- M. musculus
+- M. musculus domesticus
+- S. cerevisiae.

+It is also possible to download new tables directly with ``download_codons_table(taxid=316407)``.

-These tables are from `kazusa.or.jp <http://www.kazusa.or.jp/codon/readme_codon.html>`_ and here is the original paper to cite:
+All the tables are from `kazusa.or.jp <http://www.kazusa.or.jp/codon/readme_codon.html>`_ and here is the original paper to cite:

 .. code::